Vanclief/twitter-sentiment-analysis/README.md

 # CryptoTweetSentiment

-This project is focused on performing sentiment analysis for the cryptocurrency bitcoin, but can easily be expanded to other coins.
-Currently it only gathers data from Twitter.
+The goal of this project was to apply sentiment analysis for cryptocurrency trading.
+Code is hardcoded to gather twitter data for bitcoin, but that can be easily modified to support other coins.
+I have abandoned this project, but because of the tracktion it has gotten I will be accepting and merging contributions.
+If you come up with a profitable strategy, you can always share it with me ;).

+Disclamer: Use this under your own risk, this project needs a lot more of work before becoming profitable.

+## TODO

+* Make this a proper package

+* Switch Mongo for a real database

+* Add threading

 ## Justification: